Synthetic Control Inference for Staggered Adoption: Synthetic Control Methods for Staggered Adoption of Policies

 For $t=1,\dots,T$, no units are treated, i.e., $d_{i,t}=0$ if $t\le T$.
-Note that this framework rules out the impact of timing, i.e., the timing of each treatment does not affect the potential outcome so that the outcome is only a function of the treatment status.
-Throughout, assume $T\rightarrow \infty$ and $S$ and $N$ are fixed.
+Assume that the unit is always treated once it has been treated, i.e., $d_{i,t}\le d_{i,s}$ if $t\le s$.
+Note this framework assumes the Stable Unit Treatment Value Assumption (SUTVA).
+That is, the outcome of unit $i$ at time $t$ is only a function of its own treatment status at this time period, and timing of the treatment and treatment status of any other unit at any periods does not impact the outcome.

 The individual treatment effects are defined by